Explore the breed's characteristics, health, and history — and find trusted breeders

 The Bichon "poil fris" is an excellent city dog that can adapt to different living conditions.
 While he is active and requires daily walks and playtime, his smaller body makes him well suited to living in an apartment or a house with a small yard.
 These dogs are very social and generally get along well with children and other pets, including cats, when properly socialized.

-| Family Friendly Lives for its family — the born family companion. | Ideal family dog |
+Lives for its family — the born family companion.

-| Child Friendly Extraordinarily patient and loving — a true family dog. | Excellent with children |
+Extraordinarily patient and loving — a true family dog.

-| Dog Friendly Actively enjoys the company of other dogs. | Dog-friendly |
+Actively enjoys the company of other dogs.

-| City Friendly Small space, noise, lots of people — no problem at all. | Ideal city dog |
+Small space, noise, lots of people — no problem at all.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Despite their small size, Bichons "poil fris" are intelligent and active dogs that require both physical and mental stimulation.
 They are eager to learn and respond well to positive reinforcement.
 Their natural energy and curiosity make them good candidates for dog sports such as agility or obedience.
 It is important to note that they can quickly become bored with excessive repetition of activities such as ball games, which can lead to obsessive behavior.
 It is therefore advisable to make the training varied and, in addition to the physical training, also offer mental stimulation, such as search games or learning new tricks.
 These dogs are usually not aggressive, but they can sometimes be territorial.
 Therefore, it is important to teach them to develop frustration tolerance and impulse control.
 Good behavior and socialization are particularly important for this breed to ensure they are happy and well-adjusted.